 From C to Verilog

-There are two stages to the algorithm: setting the initial values and running the algorithm in the loop.
+There are two stages: calculating the initial values and running the algorithm in the loop.

-As initial values, we need the difference between the start and end coordinates, and the sign and absolute value of that difference.
-Your first thought might be to mess around with two’s complement to determine abs(x1-x0)
+As initial values, we need the difference between the start and end coordinates and the sign and absolute value of that difference.
+We can use a little combinational logic to determine the direction without having to calculate absolute values explicitly:

 logic signed [CORDW:0] dx, dy; // a bit wider as signed